E-117/E-117/README.md

 I'm a student but most importantly a tech enthusiast.
 Learning more and more everyday about cybersecurity, web development and programming.
 In my free time I like to read and solve Math problems. (super nerdy I know)
 Currently completing picoCTF challenges, overthewire.org wargames, cryptohack courses and having lots of fun building basic but fun projects.
-Check them out! 😃
+Check them out! :D
 Residing in the UK

 If you'd like to say hello, you can find me here:
 Eda#7520 [Discord]
 I'd love to hear from you.
 All the best,
 Eda